 - 1. Install a container host with SL Micro.
-For more information about SL Micro as a container host, see installation-and-upgrade:container-deployment/suma/server-deployment-suma.pdf. - 2.
+For more information about SL Micro as a container host, see installation-and-upgrade:container-deployment/mlm/server-deployment-mlm.pdf. - 2.
 On the container host, deploy Uyuni as the hub server.
 Add --hubxmlrpc-replicas 1 to the mgradm install command line.
 For example:

 '''

-mgradm install podman suma.example.com --hubxmlrpc-replicas 1
+mgradm install podman MLM.example.com --hubxmlrpc-replicas 1

 '''

-For more information about deploying with mgradm, see installation-and-upgrade:container-deployment/suma/server-deployment-suma.pdf.
+For more information about deploying with mgradm, see installation-and-upgrade:container-deployment/mlm/server-deployment-mlm.pdf.

-2.3.2.2.
+3.3.2.2.2.
 Peripheral Servers